Student Spotlight: Joshua Schweitzer

 Wanting to stay close to home, Schweitzer started at College of DuPage because friends and family spoke highly of its programs.
 What he found was so much more.

-"College of DuPage has helped me toward my goals by providing excellent teachers, engaging courses, structure and meaningful assistance," he said.
-"It has been beneficial to be able to openly talk to teachers, receive advice and support when pursuing out-of-class endeavors, such as internships.
+“College of DuPage has helped me toward my goals by providing excellent teachers, engaging courses, and a system of meaningful support,” he said.
+“It has been beneficial to be able to openly talk to teachers and receive advice when pursuing out-of-class endeavors, such as internships.

-"Honestly, one of the most beneficial things I’ve been able to develop at COD is the ability to engage and voice my opinion more often.
-I enjoy providing my input during discussions and the time I usually spend talking to teachers after class.
-Being a leader in the classroom requires flexibility, careful listening, speaking when appropriate, remaining organized and treating others with respect.
-A good leader knows that they are accountable for their words and actions; a good leader accepts input and admits when they are wrong."
+“Honestly, one of the most beneficial things I developed at COD was the ability to engage and voice my opinion.
+I enjoyed providing my input during discussions and the time I usually spent talking to teachers after class.
+Being a leader in the classroom required flexibility, careful listening, speaking when appropriate, and treating others with respect.
+A good leader knows that they are accountable for their words and actions; a good leader can admit when they are wrong.”

 One of Schweitzer's most memorable experiences was having two separate teachers approach him to use his papers for two different reasons – one for the school news and another for a writing competition.

-"Each teacher said that this was his or her first time submitting a student’s work in the 16 or 17 years they had been in the profession.
-It was rewarding to be recognized and for each teacher to set aside time to congratulate me on my success," he said.
-"Maintaining a 4.0 GPA, receiving incredible feedback, meeting wonderful people and fostering a renewed love for education has made my experience at College of DuPage parallel to none."
+“Each teacher said that this was his or her first time submitting a student’s work in the 16 or 17 years they had been in the profession.
+It was rewarding to be recognized and for each teacher to set aside time to congratulate me on my success,” he said.
+“Maintaining a 4.0 GPA, receiving incredible feedback, meeting wonderful people and finding a renewed love for education has made my experience at College of DuPage parallel to none.”